LLNL/axom/src/examples/radiuss_tutorial/lesson_00/README.md

 # Lesson 00: Details about our Axom configuration

-In this lesson, we will develop a simple application that uses a pre-installed copy of Axom.
+In this lesson, we will develop a simple application that uses an installed version of Axom.
 Specifically, we will be print the version of Axom and some of its configuration properties.

 !!! tip  Our examples will be using the ``C++14`` standard since that's Axom's current version.